michaelshiloh/resourcesForClasses/README.md

 1. Best close up I've ever seen on how to solder pins into a circuit board.
 	 It's between 0:17 and 0:28 of [this](https://tinusaur.com/demo/) video

+1. Excellent [video](https://www.youtube.com/watch?v=98t4NzqtD3E) on how to
+   solder NeoPixels.
+The only thing I would add is strain relief: I suggest you stick something something stiff, like a piece of cardboard or a craft stick, to the end of the NeoPixel strip that extends a few cm beyond the strip, to which the wire can be glued or ziptied; this removes the strain from the soldered joint and from the very flimsy flexible circuit board from which the NeoPixel strip is made.
+The video mentions this briefly at the very end, but I would have put this in the main body.

 ### My soldering advice
 1. Safety:
     - Wear safety glasses